Amazon CloudWatch: Comprehensive Observability and Monitoring on AWS

 --alarm-names high-cpu-i-xxxxx alb-high-latency

-# Create log group
+Create a log group

 aws logs create-log-group \